Damion Stewart: Bristol City

 He joined Bristol City on a three-year contract, in July 2010, for an undisclosed fee.
 He made his Championship debut for City against Millwall on 7 August and was booked twice, resulting in a red card.
 He scored his first goal against Doncaster a week later.
 He was released on 31 August 2012.

 Loan to Notts County

 On 5 January 2012, Damion joined Notts County on a loan until the end of the season.

 Notts County

 Damion signed a short-term contract with Notts County on 2 November 2012.

 Pahang FA

 On 5 April 2013, Pahang FA confirmed that had secured the services of 32-year-old Jamaican defender, Damion Stewart.
-The former Notts County and Queens Park Rangers player was impressive in friendly matches against Police PDRM FA and Kuala Lumpur at the Temerloh Stadium.
-The lanky Stewart, who has 55 caps, has great leadership qualities and formed a formidable partnership with Jalaluddin Jaafar, Zaiza 'The Lord' Zainal Abidin, Razman Roslan and Saiful Nizam Miswan in defence.
-On 3 November 2013, Stewart assisted Pahang to win the Malaysian Cup, which the last time Pahang did it was 21 years ago (1992).
+The former Notts County and Queens Park Rangers played against Police PDRM FA and Kuala Lumpur at the Temerloh Stadium.
+The lanky Stewart, who has 55 caps, formed a partnership with Jalaluddin Jaafar, Zaiza 'The Lord' Zainal Abidin, Razman Roslan and Saiful Nizam Miswan in defence.
+On 3 November 2013, Stewart assisted Pahang to win the Malaysian Cup.